 Carry That Weight: Again, John does not appear on this tune, written by Paul with a reprise of You Never Give Me Your Money.
 All three Beatles sing lead.
 Either Paul or Ringo plays timpani (they both attempted overdubs).

 The End: Originally entitled Ending, written by Paul.
 Despite Ringo’s drum solo, which he had to be talked into, the first mixes had guitar work included alongside it.
 The final guitar solos are taken by Paul, George and John, in that order, so all four Beatles had instrumental showcases; and indeed this number highlights their proficiency unlike anything else in their catalogue.
-Paul’s “And in the end…” line is beautifully poignant.5 The orchestral tracks overdubbed onto this and Golden Slumbers/Carry That Weight were done in one multi-studio session costing EMI quite a few pounds.
+Paul’s “And in the end…” line is beautifully poignant.5 The orchestral tracks overdubbed onto this and Golden Slumbers/Carry That Weight, as well as Something and Here Comes The Sun, were done in one multi-studio session costing EMI quite a few pounds.
 The uplifting finale is enough to make one’s heart ache the first time you hear it.
 Until….

 Her Majesty: Since it’s now listed on the CD and on iTunes, it’s no longer a surprise; but when the electric guitar chord came crashing in after some thirty seconds of silence, I jumped a mile high on my first hearing.
 This brief acoustic ditty praising Queen Elizabeth originally occurred between Mean Mr. Mustard and Polythene Pam in the medley’s rough mix, but then Paul decided he didn’t like it and asked the second engineer, John Kurlander, to cut it out and throw it away.
 Kurlander removed it, but stuck it at the end of the tape with about twenty seconds of leader tape, unwilling to actually discard a Beatle’s creation.
 Malcom Davies, who cut the lacquer of the rough mix for the Beatles’ use, also left it on; and thus the final surprise in an album brimming with them was created.
 The fact that it was saved from a rough mix explains the electric guitar chord opener (it came from the ending of Mean Mr. Mustard) and the lack of a final acoustic chord.